abhidya/PreTTy/README.md

 **Inception** :

 A group project for COSC 340 - Software Engineering.
 A visual File Browser that will size icons by usage.
 Members include : Cody, Cara, Manny, Nathan, and Hayden.
-The construction phase will last 5 sprints with intermittent demos to Dr.Hunley.
+The construction phase will last 5 sprints with intermittent demos to Dr.Henley.

 **Elaboration:**